HackLike-co/Cloak/README.md

 ## Known Issues
 - SetThreadpoolWait doesn't play nicely for API Hashing, need to figure out why
+- Checking the amount of memory acts funky in if statement

 ## References
 This project was inspired by the amazing EvadeX from [PhantomSec](https://phantomsec.tools) and OST from [Outflank](https://www.outflank.nl/products/outflank-security-tooling/).
 If you and your team has the funds, I highly recommend them.
 This is just a shitty knock off because it seemed like a fun project.